bakseter/homelab/README.md

 # homelab

-This repository contains everything needed to repliacte my homelab setup (except for the hardware, of course).
+This repository contains everything needed to replicate the software side of my homelab.

-Everything except for the OS install of Proxmox itsself is managed either via OpenTofu or Argo CD.
+Everything except for the OS install of Proxmox itsself is managed either via OpenTofu, (Ansible) or Argo CD.

+...exceeeeept for the ones below (TODO):

+- [ ] Cloudflare configuration (OpenTofu)
+- [ ] Tailscale configuration (OpenTofu)
+- [ ] Hetzner Cloud backup for Longhorn (OpenTofu)
+- [ ] Misc.
+OS fixes for stubborn M720q ethernet controller (Ansible)

 ## Components